 Calculate Your Net Worth Today

 I highly recommend that you take some time today to calculate your net worth and see where you stand financially.
-You can use software, a spreadsheet, or just pen and paper.
+You can use an app, a spreadsheet, or just pen and paper.
 It doesn’t really matter how you do it, just do it.